What happens to the debt of someone who dies?

-This situation and the effect of having an insolvent Estate is dealt with in the NSW Probate and Administration Act.
+If someone dies insolvent, it’s dealt with under the NSW Probate and Administration Act.
 The Act states that where a deceased Estate is insolvent, then the real and personal property in the deceased Estate will be administered in accordance with the Act.
 The Act sets out the order in which the debts of the deceased are to be paid.

 The first expenses that will be paid as a priority are the funeral, testamentary and administration expenses of the Estate.
 Once these expenses have been paid the remainder of the debts of the Estate will be paid in accordance with the rules of priority set out in the Bankruptcy Act.